How To Test a Voltage Regulator

 We check the voltage input into the voltage regulator and the voltage output from the regulator.

-If we read a higher voltage at the input which we feed into it and read the output voltage which the regulator is rated for, then we know that the voltage regulator is good.
-If we don't, then read the correct voltages, then it may be a defective regulator.
+If we read at the input pin the voltage which we feed into the regulator and read at the output pin the output voltage which the regulator is rated for, then we know that the voltage regulator is good.
+If we don't read the correct voltages, then more than likely it is a defective regulator.

-So we'll now go through specificially now how to test a voltage regulator.
+So we'll now go through specifically how to test a voltage regulator.